zapman449/pairwise/README.md

 JSON Dictionary.
 The key is the date/time stamp of each pair set building.
 The values are lists of pair lists.

+### slack_creds.json
+JSON Dictionary.
+The following three keys and values need to be set:
+1. 'slack_api_token'.
+Value is your slack_api_token
+2. 'user'.
+The value is your username in the slack
+3. 'channel'.
+The value is the name of the channel where the 'all pairings' message would go

 ## Usage:

 ```